 Ultimately, the employees set the priorities for what gets bargained into a contract and the Writers Guild is well-equipped to represent an array of digital media professionals.

 Through continued conversations and a bargaining survey, you determine the bargaining priorities and what does or doesn’t work for your individual workplace, then work with the WGAE staff to develop proposals that specifically address those issues.
 Those proposals are voted into place by you – the employees.

-Gizmodo Media Group, Huff Post, VICE, and ThinkProgress are flexible, fast-paced, and innovative workplaces in the media industry that all have strong union contracts in place.
+Gizmodo Media Group, Huff Post, Onion, Inc., Salon, Slate, The Dodo, The Intercept, ThinkProgress, Thrillist, and VICE are flexible, fast-paced, and innovative workplaces in the media industry that all have strong union contracts in place.

 A key part of contract negotiations is conducting a thorough financial analysis of the institution.
 The company is compelled to disclose certain information.
 Through a detailed cost-out of each proposal and this analysis, we want to propose realistic improvements that will work for employees and the company.